 DSEK or Descemets Stripping Endothelial Keratoplasty is a newer method of preserving the function and clarity of the cornea.

-Cornea is the outermost part of the eye.
-It is made up of layers of thin cells.
+The cornea is the outermost part of the eye.
+It is made up of many layers of thin cells.
 It is clear, therefore we are not able to see it.
-The first structure of the eye we perceive is the iris which is colored brown blue or green.
-Iris imparts the color of the eye.
-Cornea transparent like the windshield of the car.
-When we drive during different times of the day we need to see through in the distance.
-The windshield needs to be clear at all times.
-Dust or rain can impair our ability to see through.
-Likewise cornea has to be always kept clear..
+The first structure of the eye we perceive is the iris which is the colored area: brown, blue, or green are the normal colors.

 The cornea is masterfully crafted by nature.
-Even the most expensive manmade lenses cannot match its accuracy of function and self preservation.
-The smoothness as well as shape of the cornea is as critically important to its proper functioning as well is its transparency.
+Even the most expensive man-made lenses cannot match its accuracy of function and self-preservation.
+The smoothness and shape of the cornea is critically important to its proper functioning as well its transparency.
 If either the surface level of smoothness or the quality of the cornea is altered, vision will come to be compromised.

 What exactly is DSEK or Descemet’s Stripping Endothelial Keratoplasty?

 Some diseases of the cornea, however, just affect the inner lining of the cornea.
 A new version of corneal transplant, understood as a Descemet’s Removing Endothelial Keratoplasty (DSEK), has been introduced as a new medical method that utilizes just an extremely slim section of the cornea for transplant.
-DSEK is a partial corneal transplant technique where the harmful, diseased, posterior part of a person’s cornea is removed and also replaced with healthy and balanced benefactor thin corneal graft gotten from a cadaver.
+DSEK is a partial corneal transplant technique where the harmful, diseased, posterior part of a person’s cornea is removed and replaced with a healthy and balanced thin corneal graft taken from a cadaver.
 Unlike the Penetrating Keratoplasty (PK), the DSEK treatment uses only a partial thickness graft.
 Therefore it requires a much smaller surgical cut and also requires no corneal sutures.
-This generally results in extra quick aesthetic rehab for the patient as well as reduces the risk of view harmful problems that might accompany the PK.
+This generally results in extra quick aesthetic rehab for the patient as well as reduces the risk of harmful problems that accompany the PK surgery.

 Indications for DSEK or Descemets Stripping Endothelial Keratoplasty